 Chapter II, Regions and Establishments

-The establishment of Irrigation Association is conducted according to the following:
+The establishment of The Irrigation Association is conducted according to the following:

-For preparations and arrangements of irrigation associations, they shall be organized by initiator's preparation agencies.
+For preparations and arrangements of the Irrigation Association, they shall be organized by initiator's preparation agencies.
 They shall receive consultations from supervising authorities.

-For those within administrations, upon the establishment of irrigation associations, when encountering a change of force majeure in the natural environment, or, if there has been modifications on water resource planning, supervising authorities shall, in accordance with their authority of office, or with an application with Irrigation Association, determine whether mergers, divisions, modifications or revocations are necessary for specific regional farmland irrigation associations or operation districts.
+For those within administrations, upon the establishment of the Irrigation Association, when encountering a change of force majeure in the natural environment, or, if there has been modifications on water resource planning, supervising authorities shall, in accordance with their authority of office, or with an application with the Irrigation Association, determine whether mergers, divisions, modifications or revocations are necessary for specific regional Irrigation Association or operation districts.

 Chapter III, Missions and Rights

-Missions of Irrigation Associations are stipulated in the following:
+Missions of the Irrigation Association are stipulated in the following:

 6.Affairs and projects consigned by supervising authorities.

-In regard to construction lots necessary for the establishment or improvement of irrigation facilities, farmland irrigation associations shall lease, or buy, from land owner or other encumbrancers; if both parties fail to reach an agreement, associations shall ask supervising authorities to collect the lots in conformity with the law.
-If the lots are publicly owned, the association shall apply for a lease or purchase plan.
+In regard to construction lots necessary for the establishment or improvement of irrigation facilities, the Irrigation Association shall lease, or buy, from land owner or other encumbrancers; if both parties fail to reach an agreement, the Irrigation Association shall ask supervising authorities to collect the lots in conformity with the law.
+If the lots are publicly owned, the Irrigation Association shall apply for a lease or purchase plan.

 For lots originally used for irrigation projects, they shall be put to use as of old.
 During such periods, land taxes on the lots shall be exempted.

-Irrigation association shall proceed with any measurement and investigation project for the purpose of establishing irrigation facilities.
-If, during such, measurement and investigation projects require the removal of any obstacles, the association shall notify local county (or municipal) administrations, informing land owners or occupants for removal of the obstacles.
+The Irrigation Association shall proceed with any measurement and investigation project for the purpose of establishing irrigation facilities.
+If, during such, measurement and investigation projects require the removal of any obstacles, the Irrigation Association shall notify local county (or municipal) administrations, informing land owners or occupants for removal of the obstacles.

 Should accidents result from the aforementioned obstacle removal, land owners or occupants shall ask for indemnity.
 Supervising authorities shall mediate disagreements should there be any controversies.

-Irrigation associations shall report to supervising irrigation authorities to handle any mishaps in accordance with Irrigation Decree, Article 76, and detailed prescriptions in the event of floods, draughts, or natural disasters.
+The Irrigation Association shall report to supervising irrigation authorities to handle any mishaps in accordance with Water Act, Article 76, and detailed prescriptions in the event of floods, draughts, or natural disasters.